Nebo15/qbill.docs/source/includes/_interacting.md

 ## Authentication

+(TODO: Move all application creation to a separate docs or section, since its a different internal API.)

 To use our service you need to authenticate your application.
 Additionally you can use our oAuth cross-integration for authenticating your clients.

 Authentication to the API is performed via [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your API key as the basic auth username value.
 You do not need to provide a password.